xcart/xcart-docs/_pages/devs_en/how-to_articles/how_to_add_google_adwords_conversion_tracking_code_to_thank_you_for_your_order_page.md

 ---
-title: How to add Google Adwords Conversion Tracking Code to &quot;Thank you for your order&quot; page
 lang: en
 layout: article_with_sidebar
-updated_at: 2017-09-06 14:43 +0400
+updated_at: '2017-09-06 14:43 +0400'
+title: >-
+  How to add Google Adwords Conversion Tracking Code to &quot;Thank you for your order&quot; page
 identifier: ref_g8xO0UNP
 version: X-Cart 5.3
 categories:
   - How-To Articles
   - Outdated
 order: 100
+published: true
 ---

 This article describes how to add Google Adwords Conversion Tracking code to X-Cart's order confirmation page ("Thank you for your order" page).

+{% note info %}
+Please be aware that you can set up Facebook Pixel without custom programming by using the addon [Facebook Ads and Instagram Ads](https://market.x-cart.com/addons/facebook-e-commerce.html)
+{% endnote%}

 ## Step-by-step guide